anna099/hegel/introduction/2-preface.md

 Schelling's influence led to a 'school' of students working under his influence: philosophers who took Schelling's work as though it was a catalogue of clean-cut concepts, ready to be applied to any domain of reality.
-These philosophers are among those that Hegel criticises in his preface, accusing them of *formalism*.
+These philosophers are among those that Hegel criticises in his Preface, accusing them of *formalism*.
 (Hegel claimed that he did not intend to criticise Schelling, who was his close friend, specifically.
 Nonetheless, Schelling seems to have taken the criticism personally, and Hegel went on to name Schelling explicitly in his